BeauRussell/OpenSourceBot/README.md

 6.1.0
 ```

-If you get a reasonable version number for both of those commands, install [git][7].
+If you get a reasonable version number for both of those commands, install git by visiting [https://gitforwindows.org/][7].

 To make sure git is properly installed, go back to your command prompt and run `git --verison`.
 This should give you output similar to below: